 Right now is an exciting time to be vegan, but there is still work to be done.
 Looking at the bigger picture, vegan businesses are still a very small piece of the food industry pie.
 For example, the highest performing vegan category in regards to dollar sales in the US is plant-based milk, and yet, it only accounts for 15 percent of the nation’s overall milk sales.
 In order for plant-based businesses to gain more of the market share, Pillan stresses that we need two things.
 First, a more robust consumer demand to drive innovation that results in higher-quality yet less cost-prohibitive products, and second, government action.

 “[We need] the government to start supporting the plant-based industry versus meat and dairy which will also help create price parity.
-That said, government usually follows consumers and industry, so we all need to continue using our influence to get more people to choose and support the plant-based products and companies that are driving the change,” Pillan said.
+That said, government usually follows consumers and industry, so we all need to continue using our influence to get more people to choose and support the plant-based products and companies that are driving the change,” Pillan says.

 An individual’s choice to patronize a vegan ice cream shop over an omnivorous one may not convince any lawmakers to cut off the dairy subsidies, but when that individual brings their friends or family, it can make a difference over time.
 Truly, we vote with our dollars.